rajatgirotra/study/cpp/CPP_NEW/iostreams/0_README.txt

 Code conversion
 --------------
 Is only required when the character representation resulting from formatting is different from the external character representation of the external device or when the external representation differs from the representation that can be parsed by IOStreams.
-Example, let say you have a multibyte character file. i.e some characters are one byte, some 2 bytes, some 4 bytes, etc. This kind of representation cannot be parsed by IOStreams.
+Example, let say you have a multibyte character file. i.e. some characters are one byte, some 2 bytes, some 4 bytes, etc. This kind of representation cannot be parsed by IOStreams.
 So it will convert all characters to wide characters i.e. wchar_t which IOStream understands.
-Similarly for output.
+Similarly, for output.

 You can think of IOStream as a layered architecture with two layers
 1) Formatting Layer --> responsible for formatting/buffering